Top Canadian Dividend Stocks

 Toronto Dominion Bank is targeting 7-10% adjusted EPS growth over the medium term.
 With a reasonable payout ratio of 45%, the bank should continue growing its future dividends in the mid-to-high single digit range.

-You should also be diversifying your portfolio by adding shares of companies that are in different sectors.
+You should also be diversifying your portfolio by adding stocks of companies that are in different sectors.
 Ultimately if all your eggs are in one basket you run the risk of sector underperformance.
 While there is a multitude of sectors in the Canadian market the economy is dominated by oil and gas producers, pipeline and storage companies, major financial institutions, and investment management trust companies.
 Still, each of these sectors has risks.
 Maybe not as risky as say the Canadian cannabis industry, but risky nonetheless.

-Therefore if you would like to avoid direct exposure to oil and gas risk, you should avoid oil and gas producers and stick to pipeline and storage companies which produce income like toll operators.
+Therefore if you would like to avoid direct exposure to oil and gas risk, you should avoid oil and gas stocks and stick to pipeline and storage companies which produce income like toll operators.
 Banks and insurance companies along with real-estate investment have exposure to changes in interest rates, as well as swings in their own riskier investment businesses.
 If you’re looking for a little more speculation when it comes to your stock purchases, check out our top 7 stocks to watch list.
 It contains some high growth potential stocks that you could blend into your dividend portfolio to create balance.

 What’s the biggest risk with these Canadian dividend stocks?